VRConservation/autorpt/docs/usage.md

 import autorpt
 ```

-However, the package is currently set up to run in a terminal with a virtual environment activated.
+The package is currently set up to generate reports in .docx and .pdf formats by runing `autorpt` in a terminal with a virtual environment activated.
 See documentation for commands, building reports in docx and pdf formats.